RV Buyers' Guide – Working Out a Budget for Your First Motorhome

 An often forgotten cost associated with a major asset like a campervan or motorhome is the cost of moving it on once you’ve had your time with it.

-Has your motorhome held its value over the time you’ve owned it?
-Much of the answer to that will depend on how frequently you’ve serviced it and how well you’ve maintained it.
+Has your motorhome held its value over the period you’ve owned it?
+Much of the answer to that will depend on:

 And all of that can be summed up in one word — depreciation.